sailfish009/goodvibes/HACKING.md

 - **GitLab CI** - The configuration is mostly in-tree: `.gitlab-ci.yml` and `.gitlab-ci/`.
 The builds are run in Docker images that I uploaded.
 These images probably need some update from time to time, this will have to be done manually.
-Also, `make install` is not tested, as the builds are run by a normal user.
+Also, `meson install` is not tested, as the builds are run by a normal user.
 - **GitHub Mirror** - Very well documented at:
   <https://docs.gitlab.com/ee/workflow/repository_mirroring.html>, in short: